 With 100′ high cliffs there are always cliff deaths and other tragic accidents that happen to holidaymakers and locals alike.
 In order to keep their memory alive, below is a list of those stories.
-It includes bodies found in the sea, those who fell from cliffs and a couple who still lived to tell the tale.
+It includes bodies found in the sea, drowning surfers and swimmers, those who fell from cliffs and a couple who still lived to tell the tale.

 It is not possible to list them all – as, often, having found a body there’s no further reporting of the matter in local newspapers.
 However, here are some of the unfortunate victims who passed away on Newquay cliffs, or suffered tragedies: